 - Progress: The progress and performance should be present in the form of neat diagrams and flowcharts.
 It should describe whether the campaign is on track or not.
 If there are delays or issues, then it should depict how much it is off schedule or budget.

-The step by step guide is just a framework to point the readers in the right direction.
+The step-by-step guide is just a framework to point the readers in the right direction.
 It is not an exhaustive list of the things to do to develop and implement a Digital Marketing Strategy.
 By no means, the readers should follow this guide strictly.
 Every scenario has different unforeseen challenges which might prove some points in this guide, futile.
 Be flexible and spend a significant amount of time on the research so that the following steps are free from hitches.

-To conclude this guide, I must point out the optimised content is the key to a successful Digital Marketing campaign.
+To conclude this guide, I must point out the optimized content is the key to a successful Digital Marketing campaign.
 Having good content is halfway through, and the other half is an ever-changing process.
 Never let yourself fade away in time.
 Always keep yourself, your content and your campaign updated.

 By now, you must have realised that digital advertising is not a walk in the park.
 It needs in-depth knowledge and hands-on experience to run a successful campaign.
 If you are struggling in digital advertising or you want to start a new career in this domain, then enrol now to the Henry Harvin Digital Marketing Career or check out other options in the Digital Marketing Courses blog.